alisaid1gunes/messages/README.md

 - **Nest.js**: Nest.js is used as the web application framework for handling API requests, routing, and middleware management.
 - **MySQL**: MySQL is used as the database management system to store and retrieve messaging data.
+- **Redis**: Redis is used to cache responses and improve performance for certain API endpoints.
 - **Swagger**: Swagger is used to generate API documentation, which can be accessed at [http://localhost:3000/api](http://localhost:3000/api).
 - **Compression**: Compression middleware is used to enhance the performance of the application by compressing the response data.
 - **Helmet**: Helmet middleware is used to enhance the security of the application by setting various HTTP headers.